EUROPE MARKETS: DAX Suffers As European Stocks Slide To 6-month Low On North Korea-spurred Selloff

-Gold miners among the few advancers as investors run to safe haven assets
+Gold miners among the few advancers as investors run to safety plays

 Continue Reading Below